lucyg00se/skaboard/README.md

 ## To do

 Included key map for building firmware with [Javelin](https://github.com/jthlim/javelin-steno).
 Note that it is only possible to use Javelin if you have a Raspberry Pi with enough storage (i.e., a 16MB model).

+## Misc

+If you make a skaboard yourself, I would of course love to see.
+You can find me on the Plover discord :)